-Today’s Note: Thursday of the Fourth Week in Advent
+Today’s Note: Friday of the Third Week of Advent

 “My soul proclaims the greatness of the Lord;